• Skip to main content

 Just because you've given your money to someone, doesn't mean that you should feel stuck.

-In fact, many governments have instituted consumer protection laws to force companies into offering a mandatory "cooling off" period allowing consumers to back out of high-ticket purchases if they have "buyer's remorse".
+In fact, many governments have instituted consumer protection laws to force companies into offering a mandatory "cooling off" period allowing consumers to back out of high-ticket purchases if they feel they've made the wrong decision.

-BA BLOCKS will abide by the spirit of this, even though it's not a legal requirement for the program.
+BA BLOCKS will abide by the spirit of these rules, even though it's not a legal requirement for our program.

 Easy refunds